mrred85/ajax-request/README.md

 ### Direct install

-Example for how to load UMD module in browser:
+Example for how to load the script in browser:
 ```html
 <script type="text/javascript" src="/path/to/ajax.js"></script>
 ```